tomviner/upyflashed/README.rst

 location.

 **Note**: The approach attempts to be cross platform but bug reports / fixes gratefully accepted.
-Currently only tested on Linux and Windows.
+Currently tested on Linux and Windows.

 Installation
 ------------